-I have a long list of useful safety precautions on my website, which I recommend to anyone’s attention.
+I have a long list of useful safety precautions, which I recommend to anyone’s attention.
 It covers a lot of the physical safety things (and again, this is where I’ve seen a lot more people have problems.)
 It also covers a lot of topics where our bodies can feel weird, but there’s a good physical explanation.

 In most other cases, taking things slowly, building one new thing in at a time, and understanding what you want to do, how you’re going to do it, and how to undo it will go a long way.

 If you do over-reach yourself somehow, resting and doing something you find calming and relaxing is a good move.
 Just like our physical bodies will heal if we get out of their way after doing something stupid, our energetic selves will figure out how to get better if we pause and let ourselves recover.
 Practicing centering and grounding will also help, but mostly getting out of our own way, eating and sleeping and resting will do most of it.

 When I was regularly doing new magical and ritual things, I tried to make sure the day after trying a new significant technique was an easy day for me, so I could curl up with a book or have a long bath, or do something else low-key and soothing if I needed to.
 I didn’t usually need to, but there have been a couple of times I was really glad I’d made those plans.

 Finally, some kinds of ritual work can have an effect on chronic health issues.
 People doing intensive ritual work can have blood sugar or blood pressure or other reactions, but that’s usually true if it’s a big new thing, or an intense new experience.